-- Older youth enrolled in the 4-H sewing project for the first time may not feel comfortable demonstrating their assigned grade level skills.
-In this instance the county 4-H youth development educator may, at the request of the 4-H member and parent, assign the member to a lower level grade level to develop fundamental skills. - Provide a completed sewing skills card, 4-H 925c-W, with the exhibit.
-Skills sheets are for judging purposes only and will not be returned to the exhibitor. - Judges evaluating exhibits should recognize individual differences and creativity, therefore using information in this document as a guide rather than a requirement.
+Older youth enrolled in the 4-H sewing project for the first time may not feel comfortable demonstrating their assigned grade level skills.
+In this

+Provide a completed sewing 4-H Sewing Skills and Information Exhibit Card 4-H 929-W with the exhibit.
+Skills sheets are for judging purposes only and will not be returned to the exhibitor.

+Judges evaluating exhibits should recognize individual differences and creativity, therefore using information in this document as a guide rather than a requirement.

-Junior Class Guidelines:
+Junior Exhibit Class Guidelines: